 People often ask why I moved from Manhattan to Maine.
 Simply put, I wanted a change!

 An important part of my story is that I live with chronic PTSD as the result of being the victim of numerous crimes, traumas and sexual abuse as a child.
-It mostly manifests in the form of disrupted sleep, nightmares, distressing dreams and memories.
+It mostly manifests in the form of disrupted sleep, nightmares and distressing memories.
+After a lifetime of suffering silently (and lots of cognitive-behavioral therapy) I am now open about that in an effort to help destigmatize PTSD and overcome my own feelings of shame.
 New England’s serene surroundings and gentle opportunities for connecting with the natural world keep me grounded.
 I’m also in long-term sobriety.
 My last drink was in 1994.

-I and my husband Wayne, who is also in long-term sobriety, live on two acres in a mid-century cottage at the edge of our woods in Scarborough, Maine.
+I and my husband Wayne (married September 2018), who is also in long-term sobriety, live on two acres in a mid-century cottage at the edge of our woods in Scarborough, Maine.

 I work from home and enjoy old-fashioned homemaking and cooking from scratch, oftentimes making dishes inspired by vintage recipes.